Coffee and Cocoa Soap Recipe (Chocolate Soap with Coffee and Egg)

 - Flavonols are wonderful for skin inflammation.
 These compounds reduce body inflammation making chocolate a wonderful skin care ingredient for dry and eczema prone skin.

 Coffee has a number of natural benefits for skin care.
 Not only is coffee soap perfect for use in the kitchen to remove strong odors from hands, it also helps skin in other ways.

 As the caffeine in coffee acts as a natural anti-inflammatory, it may also help to reduce the appearance of redness or rosacea.
 In addition, it is believed that the enzymes found in coffee’s natural oils can aid in detoxifying and cleansing skin.
 Therefore, it is a great choice for those who are prone to acne or other skin conditions such as eczema.

 Want to make your own coffee and cocoa soap recipe with egg?
 Here’s how!

 © Rebecca D. Dillon

-Notes on Making Cold Process Coffee Soap
+Cold Process Coffee and Cocoa Soap Notes

 In addition, if you are using a fragrance oil — I did not — definitely reduce the amount of coffee.
 A hot fudge brownie fragrance oil would blend nicely with this soap as would a coffee or chocolate fragrance oil.
 Or perhaps chocolate cappuccino or chocolate cream cupcake?